|Nutritional Guidelines (per serving)|

 The Dutch love eating applesauce (or appelmoes as they call it) as a condiment with their main course.
 It's very much part of the everyday family meal here in Holland.

-My applesauce recipe is so easy to make when you use the microwave.
-I guarantee that the hardest thing about it is peeling the apples!
+Our applesauce recipe is so easy to make when you use the microwave.
+We guarantee that the hardest thing about it is peeling the apples!
 Knowing which apples make the best sauce is another matter (see below).

 The Best Apples for Applesauce